mlflow/mlflow/docs/source/tracking.rst

 is a property on :py:class:`mlflow.entities.RunInfo` to indicate location where all artifacts for this run are stored.

+The MLflow client caches artifact location information on a per-run basis.
+It is therefore not recommended to alter a run's artifact location before it has terminated.

 In addition to local file paths, MLflow supports the following storage systems as artifact
 stores: Amazon S3, Azure Blob Storage, Google Cloud Storage, SFTP server, and NFS.